cafonseca/TJBot-Hour-Of-Code/README.md

 ASSISTANT_WORKSPACE_ID=
 LANGUAGE_TRANSLATOR_API_KEY=
 ```

-Copy the source code from one of the javascript examples files in this repository to the app.js tab in the simulator tab and then click on the run icon.
+Copy the source code from one of the javascript examples files in this repository to the app.js tab in the simulator and then click on the run icon.